DOdrums/PortfolioProjectOne/README.md

 ### Reading & Playing page

-The reading and playing page starts of with an introduction explaining that on this page you will learn how to interpret notes as a big band drummer.
-It also mentions you should know how to read sheet music in order to take full advantage of the information on this page.
+The reading and playing page starts off with an introduction explaining that on this page you will learn how to interpret notes as a big band drummer.
+It also mentions you should already know how to read sheet music in order to take full advantage of the information on this page.
 There is an image of famous drummer Sonny Payne with a hyperlink to Wikipedia in case you want to learn more:

 ![image of intro](assets/images/feature-intro.jpg)

-Next user will start reading all about big band drumming and get sheet music examples to see what a drum sheet looks like, with explanations about what everything on the sheet means:
+Next, user will start reading all about big band drumming and get sheet music examples to see what a drum sheet looks like, with explanations about what everything on the sheet means:

 ![image of sheet music and text](assets/images/feature-text-sheet.jpg)